Ratheshan03/My-JS-Action/README.md

     -  push the code

 - Navigate to to your repository
-    - selection ACTIONS Tab
+    - select ACTIONS Tab
     - select the recent workflow
     - Check the debugger console

-####  HOLA !
-You have created your GITHUB Workflow
+####  HOLA 🥳 !!!
+You have created your GITHUB Workflow..